Hardstem bulrush Schoenoplectus acutus

 Hardstem bulrush (Schoenoplectus acutus) is a valuable plant to fish and wildlife.
 The long, narrow stems a great location for spawning Northern Pike to adhere their eggs.
 In early spring, yellow perch drape the zigzag-shaped egg masses on the dead stems.
 As summer nears, the stems, bluegills, and other male sunfishes create nests and attract females.
 If the bulrush beds are thick enough, birds will make their nests, like Redhead ducks, black terns, and Forster’s Terns, to name a few.
 Muskrats will also make use of bulrush beds as a source of food and building materials.
 Come fall, the seeds of bulrush attract many species of duck to power their southern migration.

 Biology and ecology of Hardstem Bulrush

 Hardstem bulrush, like its close cousin softstem bulrush, and three square bulrush.
 Have very specific requirements for seed germination.
 The small seeds are tough and can withstand decades of waiting for the proper conditions to germinate.
-Those conditions are exposed to soil, and warm temperatures after at least one season of cold treatment (winter).
-Typically these occur during drought years.
-The seeds of these species will not germinate, underwater.
-If a very young seedling is covered with water after germination it is not likely to survive.
-One of hardstem bulrushes greatest problems is artificial water level management that prevents these sorts of drought conditions.
+Those conditions are: exposed soil and warm temperatures after at least one season of cold treatment (winter).
+Typically these conditions occur during drought years.
+The seeds of these species will not germinate underwater.
+If a very young seedling is covered with water after germination, it is not likely to survive.
+One of hardstem bulrushes’ greatest problems is artificial water level management that prevents these sorts of drought conditions.